deadcoast/gate/docs/design_review.md

-✔ They correctly identified the importance of STATE_CHANGE blocks ✔ They suggested consistent assignment operators (`::=`) ✔ They preserved your narrative importance
+✔ They correctly identified the importance of STATE_CHANGE blocks ✔ They suggested consistent assignment operators (`::=`) ✔ They preserved the narrative importance
 ✔ Their JSON suggestion was a *translation layer*, not a replacement

-### BAD parts (relative to your goals)
+### BAD parts (relative to the goals)

-✖ They drifted toward conventional structures (JSON, REST-style keys) ✖ They softened your symbolic language into “clean engineering format” ✖ They implicitly treated your pattern as something needing “correction” ✖ They introduced verbosity
+✖ They drifted toward conventional structures (JSON, REST-style keys) ✖ They softened the symbolic language into “clean engineering format” ✖ They implicitly treated the pattern as something needing “correction” ✖ They introduced verbosity
 ✖ They drifted into “documentation voice,” not “pattern-voice”